-Samsung Chromebook 3 has every reason, ranges from classy design, portability, excellent graphics to perfect brightness to become a demandable Chromebook.
-Made from the plastic, the Chromebook with its elegant “metallic black” along with silky-smooth palm rest gives huge protection against any hit, as well as, makes It rather easy to fit in your palm.
+Every reason, Samsung Chromebook 3 ranges from classy design, portability, and excellent graphics to perfect brightness to become a demandable Chromebook.
+Made from the plastic, the Chromebook with its elegant “metallic black” along with silky-smooth palm rest gives huge protection against any hit, as well as makes It rather easy to fit in your palm.
 A rigid hinge with an ability to flip the display to 180-degree exempts the keyboard from any flexing.

 Even in the Chromebook drop test, Samsung Chromebook 3 showed enormous durability even fallen from a height between 2.5 feet and 4.5 feet on a carpet.
 Astonishingly, the Chromebook didn’t even have any sign of wear.
 With the same processor with 4GB of RAM and 32GB storage, it manages to keep 10 browsers open while allowing editing in Google Docs and playing YouTube videos.
 Intel Graphics performed tremendously good by rendering 2000 fish at 23fps.

-Even Chromebooks’ integrated Intel HD Graphics 400 can put up with some of the most high-end games and apps spontaneously.
+Even Chromebooks’ integrated Intel HD Graphics 400 can spontaneously put up some of the most high-end games and apps.
 The wonderfully engineered battery lasts nearly 10 hours, and Samsung further claims that this battery doesn’t drain steeply over the years, unlike other batteries.
 Chromebook 3, as one of the best Chromebook for students, has a poor layout of the keyboard as the backspace button underneath the power button often pushes fingers and shuts the whole device.

 10. Dell Chromebook 3189